 According to the U.S. Government Accountability Office (2007), an estimated 1.82 million acres (670,000 ha) of grassland was converted to cropland from 1982-1997.
-A more recent study found 1.84 million acres of grassland were lost, primarily to conversion to cropland, from 2006-2012 (Reitsma et al 2014).
-Grassland loss continues to occur at an alarming rate, and has resulted in widespread loss of available nesting and brood-rearing habitat for pheasants and other upland nesting birds.
+A more recent study found 1.84 million acres of grassland were lost, primarily to conversion to cropland, from 2006-2012 (Reitsma et al. 2014).
+Grassland loss continues to occur at an alarming rate and has resulted in widespread loss of available nesting and brood-rearing habitat for pheasants and other upland nesting birds.

-Federal agricultural programs have historically, and will continue to have a profound effect on the availability of habitat types and wildlife populations, in particular, pheasants.
+Federal agricultural programs have historically and will continue to have a profound effect on the availability of habitat types and wildlife populations, in particular pheasants.
 No other collection of programs impacts the number of acres of quality habitat as significantly as the agricultural policies and conservation programs administered by the USDA.
 Recent federal Farm Bills have provided numerous conservation programs, such as CRP, and billions of dollars to address environmental issues on private land, and at the same time, create millions of acres of wildlife habitat.

 Enacted in the 1985 Farm Bill, CRP is one of the most successful conservation programs for wildlife ever implemented across the nation and in South Dakota.
 Although the objectives of CRP were to address soil erosion and water quality, many wildlife species, in particular pheasants, rapidly responded to the undisturbed blocks of habitat distributed across much of South Dakota's agricultural landscape.
 Landowners are attracted to CRP as a voluntary, incentive-based conservation program that meets the diverse land and risk management needs for many South Dakota producers.
-The enrollment of cropland into CRP grew rapidly during the late 1980s and CRP acres have remained relatively stable until large amounts of expiring CRP acres began reverting back to crop production starting in 2007 and continuing today (Appendix Figure 43).
-The previous 10-year average for CRP enrollment in South Dakota is 1.23 million acres (497,000 ha) (Appendix Figure 44).
-As of October 1, 2014, there were 903,134 acres (365,000 ha) of CRP, with cropland being enrolled into numerous CRP conservation practices (CP).
-Approximately 342,830 acres (138,738 ha) (38%) of the total CRP acres currently in the program were enrolled under general CRP sign-ups (Appendix Figure 45).
+The enrollment of cropland into CRP grew rapidly during the late 1980s and CRP acres have remained relatively stable until large amounts of expiring CRP acres began reverting to crop production starting in 2007 and continuing today (general and continuous CRP practices; Appendix Figure 43).